DJBarnes/django-adminlte2-pdq/docs/source/configuration/admin.rst

 ADMINLTE2_INCLUDE_ADMIN_HOME_LINK
 =================================

-By default the admin menu sidebar will not have a link to the admin index page.
+By default, the admin menu sidebar will not have a link to the admin index page.
 If you would like to append a link to the admin index page in the sidebar, set this value to ``True``.